 Why Is It Important to Look After People’s Mental Health?

-Mental health issues can manifest themselves through subtle cognitive, emotional, and behavioural symptoms.
+Mental health issues can manifest themselves through subtle cognitive, emotional and behavioural symptoms.

-Unrecognized and untreated mental illness can lead to serious health issues, poor relationships, severe behavioural issues, and even suicide.
+Unrecognized and untreated mental illness can lead to serious health issues, poor relationships, severe behavioural issues and even suicide.

-The most common problems associated with mental illness include low mood, loneliness and isolation, self-esteem issues, relationship problems, school and work-related difficulties, and reduced life satisfaction, among other things.
+The most common problems associated with mental illness include low mood, loneliness and isolation, self-esteem issues, relationship problems, school and work-related difficulties, and reduced life satisfaction, amongst other things.
 In its most severe forms, mental illness can lead to self-harm or harm to others, suicidal thoughts, and suicide.

 There is lots of evidence which proves there is a direct correlation between mental wellbeing and productivity at work, so as well as providing support for someone who needs it, being a mental health first aider is also hugely beneficial to your business.

-What are the First Signs of Mental Illness?
+What Are The First Signs of Mental Illness?

 Some of the most common first signs of mental illness include a reduced capacity to manage day-to-day stress at work and in life.
 In addition, a person with mental health concerns may experience excessive fear and worry, lasting feelings of sadness and hopelessness, and sudden mood changes.

-Individuals suffering from a mental health illness may have a low tolerance for frustration, strong sentiments of impatience and anger, feel exhausted, a loss of humour, or difficulty concentrating at work.
+People suffering from a mental health illness may have a low tolerance for frustration, strong sentiments of impatience and anger, feel exhausted, a loss of humour, or difficulty concentrating at work.
 You might spot these signs in one of your colleagues.
 If you do, you should recognise them as a possible indication of mental ill-health.

 A mental health first aider can identify the early signs of distress and offer non-judgmental listening and assistance in seeking further help from a medical professional.

-What Are the Advantages of Having Mental Health First Aiders in My Workplace?
+What Are The Advantages Of Having Mental Health First Aiders In My Workplace?

 If you’re not MHFA trained, you may miss the one opportunity to make a difference.

-Organizations and businesses indicate their concern for their employees’ mental health and wellbeing by expressing a willingness to introduce mental health first aiders to their teams.
+Organisations and businesses indicate their concern for their employees’ mental health and wellbeing by expressing a willingness to introduce mental health first aiders to their teams.
 Showing willingness and commitment in supporting staff is a great way to improve staff morale.

-How to Become a Mental Health First Aider
+How To Become a Mental Health First Aider

 To become a mental health first aider, you need to take a mental health first aid (MHFA) course.
 The course can help you understand mental health and why looking after it is essential.
 During the MHFA course, you will learn to recognize the signs of emotional distress, mental illness, and common triggers.

-Recognizing that emotional distress is just as incapacitating as physical illnesses can lower the stigma attached to mental health, help individuals better manage work-related stress and increase treatment prospects for a more extensive range of people.
+Recognizing that emotional distress is just as incapacitating as physical illness can lower the stigma attached to mental health, help individuals better manage work-related stress and increase treatment prospects for a more extensive range of people.